 Pre-specified subgroup analysis (e.g., level of respiratory support, time since onset of symptoms; sex; age group; ethnicity; use of corticosteroids) will be conducted, with tests for heterogeneity (or trend) performed to assess if the effect in any particular subgroup varies materially from the overall effect.
-Sensitivity analyses will be conducted among those patients with laboratory confirmed SARS-CoV-2.
 The effect of each treatment (versus its control) will be assessed in the presence or absence of other relevant treatments the patients may receive either (a) as part of their usual care; or (b) as part of the trial (i.e., other factorial randomisations).
-Further details will be fully described in the Statistical Analysis Plan.
+Further details are fully described in the Statistical Analysis Plan.